 My Standard Program properties window looks like the above screenshot.
 Notice that I have changed a few of the options to meet my needs.

 Now that my package and program are created, I will distribute the package content to all of my DPs.
-I like to do this step at this stage instead of distributing the package within the deployment wizard because it can take several days (especially in large organizations) to deploy an application to all DPs.
-This will also allow me to determine if there is a problem with the content distribution before I create the deployment to my test collection.
+I like to do this step at this stage instead of distributing the package within the deployment wizard.
+Why?
+It can take several days (especially in large organizations) to deploy an application to all DPs.
+This also allows me to determine if there is a problem with the content distribution before I create the deployment to my test collection.

 Start by right-clicking on CMTrace and then select Distribute Content.